CV for Michael C. Hughes

 • Taught core principles of machine learning to about 50 students

-• Course format: 3 open-ended projects, weekly homeworks, and 2 exams
+• Format: 3 open-ended projects, weekly homeworks, and 2 exams

 • Tufts CS Dept.